 The Hauraki Gulf is precious and needs to be looked after, please use the rubbish bins provided on the vessels or take it with you.
 Do not dispose of any rubbish overboard.

 In consideration to other customers, audible devices are not permitted to be used without headphones.
 Audible devices include but are not limited to mobile phones, smart devices, radios, gaming devices and audio/video playback devices.

-- Bicycles & scooters are transported at the risk of the owner.
+- Bicycles and scooters are transported at the risk of the owner.

 - Transport of bicycles is subject to availability of space.

 - All bicycles must be safely stowed in the dedicated areas of the vessel, usually on the outdoor lower deck, bicycle racks where available or other available space after all passengers have boarded.